Restoring isotropy in a three-dimensional lattice model: The Ising universality class: The model

 We study a generalized Blume-Capel model on the simple cubic lattice, where in addition to the nearest neighbor coupling, there is a non-vanishing third nearest neighbor coupling.
 This model has been discussed for example in ref. \cite{BlLuHe95}.
 See in particular eq.~(2) of ref. \cite{BlLuHe95}.
 For a vanishing external field, it is defined by the reduced Hamiltonian

 where the spin $s_x$ might assume the values $s_x \in \{-1, 0, 1 \}$. $x=(x^{(0)},x^{(1)},x^{(2)})$ denotes a site on the simple cubic lattice, where $x^{(i)} \in \{0,1,...,L_i-1\}$.
 Furthermore, $<xy>$ denotes a pair of nearest and $[xy]$ a pair of next to next to nearest, or third nearest neighbors on the lattice.
 In this study we consider $L_0=L_1=L_2=L$ and periodic boundary conditions throughout.
+Here we refer to $D$ as dilution parameter.
+In the literature, $D$ is also denoted as crystal-field parameter.
 The partition function is given by $Z = \sum_{\{s\}} \exp(- H)$, where the sum runs over all spin configurations.
 In the following we denote the ratio of coupling constants as

 For $q_3=0$, the model has been thoroughly studied in the literature.
 See \cite{MHcritical} and references therein.
 In the limit $D \rightarrow - \infty$, the vacancies $s_x =0$ are completely suppressed, and the Ising model is recovered.
 For $D < D_{tri}$, the model undergoes a second order phase transition in the universality class of the three-dimensional Ising model.
 For $D > D_{tri}$, there is a first order phase transition.
 Along the line of second order transitions, the amplitude of leading corrections depends on the parameter $D$.
 It has been demonstrated numerically that there is a value $D^*$ of the parameter, where leading corrections to scaling vanish.
 In ref. \cite{MHcritical} we find $D^* = 0.656(20)$, which is clearly smaller than $D_{tri} = 2.0313(4)$ \cite{DeBl04}.
 For a more detailed discussion see ref. \cite{MHcritical}.